 What's happened

-Russia is expanding its military cooperation with Iran, sharing satellite imagery and drone technology to support Tehran’s attacks on US forces in the Middle East.
-This cooperation aims to prolong regional conflicts and benefits Russia economically and strategically, according to recent reports.
+Recent reports indicate Russia is expanding its intelligence sharing and military cooperation with Iran, providing satellite imagery and drone technology to assist Tehran’s attacks on US forces in the Middle East.
+Russia denies sharing satellite imagery, but evidence suggests increased collaboration aimed at prolonging regional conflicts and benefiting Russia economically and strategically.

 What's behind the headline?